How does dog daddy train dogs

 The way a canine holds itself reveals a lot about its feelings.
 A relaxed posture with ears forward often shows confidence, while a crouched position with ears pinned back indicates fear or submission.
 Eye contact is equally telling; a soft gaze shows comfort, while a hard stare may signal a challenge.
 Learn to interpret these signs for better communication.

-See also How to train your dog to interact with other dogs
+See also How to train a dog for deep pressure therapy

 Vocalisations and Their Meanings